MPDL/rdmo-plugins-github/README.md

 ### Project import

-Users can import project files directly from a public or private GitHub repository.
+Users can import xml project files directly from a public or private GitHub repository.

 ### Project export

-Users can export project import files directly to a public or private GitLab repository.
+Users can export project files directly to a public or private GitHub repository.
 For SMP projects, they can also export custom files (README, CITATION, LICENSE) created with the SMP project's data.
 They can choose to export to an existing repository or to create a new one.